 Q: I have made a provisional visit booking with the Gardens.
 What happens next?

-A: To permanently reserve your visit date, we need to receive a completed booking form within one week.
-(A booking form can be accessed from our website or we can e-mail/fax one to you; it can then be returned through our website or by e-mail, fax or post.)
+A: To permanently reserve your visit date, we need to receive a completed booking form within two weeks.
+(A booking form can be accessed from our website or we can e-mail one to you; it can then be returned through our website or by e-mail or post.)
 Once we receive your completed booking form, we will e-mail you confirmation of your visit, which will include all of the information you will require about the day, including timings for any teaching sessions.
-If you do not receive a confirmation e-mail within a week, please check your junk/spam folder as our e-mails are sometimes diverted there.
+(If you do not receive a confirmation e-mail, please check your junk/spam folder as our e-mails are sometimes diverted there.)

 Q: What time can we arrive/stay until?

 A: The Gardens open at 10am (we cannot admit anyone before this time for safety and insurance reasons.
-We ask groups not to arrive before 10am as there is no waiting area other than the car park).
+We ask groups not to arrive before 10am as there is no indoor waiting area).
 You are then free to choose your own departure time to suit your visit, but please feel free to stay as long as you like to maximise the time you have in the Gardens.

 Q: Will we be provided a lunch/storage space?

 A: A lunch/storage space will be provided for you, if requested (on your booking form).
 It will usually be indoor but may be a covered, outdoor area if the weather is warm but wet.
 You are also welcome to picnic on the lawn or benches around the grounds (groups are not permitted to use the seating areas designated for the Pavilion Tea Room, unless making purchases there).

 Q: How many teaching sessions can I book and how do I know which to choose?